alpinelab/timestamp-slack/README.md

 ## Usage

-In Slack, enter `/timestamp Hi there`.
+In Slack, enter `/timestamp help` for available commands.
-It should greet back :smiley:

 ## License